sigcsets/sigcse2020/online/index.md

 ### SIGCSE 2020 Supporters

-Thank you to our SIGCSE 2020 Supporters!
+Thank you to our SIGCSE 2020 Supporters for making the annual Technical Symposium possible!

+Several supporters provided content from their planned sessions as part of SIGCSE 2020 Online.
+Their sessions can be found on the [Supporters Page](supporters.html).

 <div class="row">